-He was born here in Walton in 1805.
+William B. Ogden was born here, in Walton, in 1805.
 Mr. Ogden grew up in Walton and worked as a postmaster.
 Later he traveled west and helped establish the city of Chicago, Illinois.
-He actually served as the city’s first mayor.
+He served as Chicago’s first mayor.
 When William.
 B. Ogden died in 1877, he left some money to his hometown.
-Mr. William Wheeler, one of the trustees of the Mr. Ogden’s estate, traveled to Walton in 1892 and talked to different people in the community about the best way to use the money.
+Mr. William Wheeler, one of the trustees of Mr. Ogden’s estate, traveled to Walton in 1892 and talked to a few people in the community about the best way to use the money.
 They suggested that the money be used to build a library.